 As if enough of my life wasn’t already changing (exploding? transforming? imploding? evolving? falling apart?
 Pick a day and a different verb will surface to describe how I’m feeling about everything.
 Every day it’s different, that’s for sure).

 Last week I went in for my annual mammogram screening.
 As has been the case for the last five years or so, I was called back in for a diagnostic screening.
 I have calcification in my breast tissue in a few areas, and my tissue is also too dense for the standard mammogram to see through (lucky me).
 Yet another thing for many women over 50 to enjoy: calcification of tissue.

-One quick aside: my health insurance (Anthem, and it’s not ACA; it’s a grandfathered policy that is supposedly very good) will not cover a diagnostic mammogram without first having a screening one.
+One quick aside: my health insurance (I think this is the case for all of them) will not cover a diagnostic mammogram without first having a screening one.
 How asinine is this?!
 They end up paying for two procedures, because I always have to have the diagnostic.
 But, nope.
 No coverage if I don’t have the screening one first, no matter what my history is.
 It is so very stupid, and another (albeit simple) example of how f*cked up the health insurance industry is in the U.S.

 Anyway.
 Back to yesterday.
 I went in for the diagnostic, which is usually fine and I get the green light.
 No changes, nothing of concern.